 During our brief and highly dysfunctional relationship, I kept a journal of our conversations.
-I had been verbally, emotionally and physically mistreated, but was too addicted to him to recognize that clearly.
+I had been verbally, emotionally and physically mistreated, but was too addicted to him to recognize it clearly and extricate myself.
 The writing helped me clarify.
 When it inevitably ended, I invited two individuals from opposite ends of my social spectrum to bear witness to my break: a close friend, and a Beautiful Stranger.

 I initiate the performance with a recitation from behind a podium that I place on a city street after midnight.
 The recitation is a letter, written by me, and addressed to myself as if in the posthumous voice of my deceased father.
 I read the letter in Yiddish, his first language.
 When I finish reading, I free the podium for passersby who might want to share something.
 I do not record or interrupt them (unless they seek interaction), but rather, I simply provide an audience and a sympathetic ear.

 This photo was taken during the first, improvised installment of the performance on Bedford Avenue in Brooklyn in 2013.
-Passerby participants from behind the podium included a server returning home from a job from which she had just been fired, and a young man who had "struck out" with a lady friend that night.
+Passerby participants from behind the podium included a server returning home from a job from which she had just been fired, and a young man disappointed with his failed pursuit of his lady friend's company.

 Community members support each other, and then disperse into the cover of night.